sam159/uVM/PCB_History.md

 *   **U2 - CS floating**

     CS is not pulled high and is floating when not driven by U1.
-May interfere with flashing via ICSP.
+May interfere with flashing U1 via ICSP.

-    Connect U1-1 to 5V via 10K resistor.
+    Connect U2-1 to 5V via 10K resistor if using ICSP.

 *   **ICSP Header - Incorrect footprint used**